Tismas/cave-factory/README.md

 # changelog 0.4.0

+- updated all mods and forge
+- added extreme reactors and added yellorite to stone drops
+- removed starting items except for quest book
+- removed ae2
+- changed the item for creating twilight forest portal
+- changed the way rftools casings are made (they are gated behind twilight forest now)
-- refined storage quests
+- refined storage quests and addons
-- infinite storage disk challenge
-- minecolonies townhall level 5 challenge
+- challenge quests overhaul

 discord: https://discord.gg/pbVVZywj